ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

 ---
 ## Function - AWS IAM: Remove User From Groups
 Removes the specified IAM user from the specified groups.
-Group names is be a comma separated string of group names.
+Group names is a comma separated string of group names.
 Parameter aws_iam_user_name is an IAM user name.
 Parameter aws_iam_group_names is  a comma separated list of IAM group names.

-* Example workflows that use this Resilient Function include `Example: AWS IAM: Remove User From All Groups`, `Example: AWS IAM: Delete User` or `Example: AWS IAM: Delete User For Artifact`.
+Example workflows that use this Resilient function include `Example: AWS IAM: Remove User From All Groups`, `Example: AWS IAM: Delete User` or `Example: AWS IAM: Delete User For Artifact`.

-The workflow, `Example: AWS IAM: Remove User From All Groups`, sets the following input fields for the Function:
+The workflow, `Example: AWS IAM: Remove User From All Groups`, sets the following input fields for the function:

 *	aws_iam_user_name is mapped to a user name from the selected row of data table `AWS IAM Users`.
 *	aws_iam_group_names is mapped to all group names from the selected row of data table `AWS IAM Users`.

 The workflow is initiated by the data table rule, `Example: AWS IAM: Remove User From All Groups`.

-1. Open an incident and select the row of data table `AWS IAM Users`corresponding to user who needs to be removed from all groups.
+1. Open an incident and select the row of data table `AWS IAM Users`corresponding to the user who needs to be removed from all groups.
 2. From the selected row’s actions menu, select `Example: AWS IAM: Remove User From All Groups`.

    ![screenshot: fn-aws-iam-remove-user-from-groups-action ](./screenshots/fn-aws-iam-remove-user-from-groups-action.png)

-3. User is presented with a warning and an option to Execute or Cancel.
+User is presented with a warning and an option to Execute or Cancel.

    ![screenshot: fn-aws-iam-remove-user-from-groups-action_2 ](./screenshots/fn-aws-iam-remove-user-from-groups-action_2.png)

-Pressing Execute invokes the `Example: AWS IAM: Remove User From All Groups` workflow, which calls the `AWS IAM: Remove User From Groups` function.
+Press Execute to invoke the `Example: AWS IAM: Remove User From All Groups` workflow, which calls the `AWS IAM: Remove User From Groups` function.

-On successful completion, for the data table `AWS IAM Users` the `Groups` field will get updated to an empty value for the selected user.
+On successful completion of the workflow, the `Groups` field of the `AWS IAM Users` data table is updated to an empty value for the selected user.

    ![screenshot: fn-aws-iam-remove-user-from-groups-datatable](./screenshots/fn-aws-iam-remove-user-from-groups-datatable.png)